Benchmarking CNN and Transformer-Based Object Detectors for UAV Solar Panel Inspection: Introduction

+\item Enhancing the dataset using class-targeted augmentation to reduce class imbalance and improve minority-class representation. \end{itemize}

-This paper is organized as follows: Section~\ref{sec2} presents the related work, Section~\ref{sec3} details the proposed methodology and experimental setup, Section~\ref{sec4} presents and analyzes the results, and Section~\ref{sec5} summarizes the contributions and discusses future research directions.
+The remainder of the paper is organized as follows: Section~\ref{sec2} reviews related works in solar panel defect inspection, Section~\ref{sec3} details the dataset formulation and experimental methodology, Section~\ref{sec4} presents detection benchmarks and model behavior analysis, and Section~\ref{sec5} concludes the paper with key findings.